Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-If your dog is already well trained and responds reliable to verbal commands or hand signal, adding the whistle to the mix is a piece of cake.
+If your dog is already well-trained and responds reliably to verbal commands or hand signals, adding the whistle to the mix is a piece of cake.
 Just let the new whistle sound precede the familiar command repeatedly, until your dog learns that the new sound is a cue that predicts the well-known command.
-Because dogs like to anticipate, at some point your dog will start responding to the whistle alone and you can fade the verbal or hand signal all together if you wish.
+Because dogs like to anticipate, at some point your dog will start responding to the whistle alone, and you can fade the verbal or hand signal altogether if you wish.
 Soon, Rover will be on his way to coming running to you at the blast of a whistle.

-My Whistle Training work with hound mix at Rover's Ranch Home
+My Whistle Training Work With a Hound Mix at Rover's Ranch Home

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.

 © 2013 Adrienne Farricelli

 I use a whistle for recalls but would love to teach my dogs other commands using the whistle are there books on it.